 Freezing fresh asparagus is one of the best ways to store a bounty of it all year long.
 Find out how you can quickly and easily preserve fresh asparagus.

 This week we have a great price on Asparagus- great time to stock up.
-The month of March usually lends way to the best price on this all time favorite.
-To take advantage of the low price, it’s a great idea to freeze so you can save later.
+The best time of the year (at least for us in Arizona) to get asparagus is February or March.
+October is also a great time, too!
+Take advantage of the low price, it’s a great idea to freeze so you can save later.

 Step 1: Start a pot of water to boil and a large bowl of ice water.

 Step 2: Wash and prep the asparagus.
 If you hold it near the middle with one hand and the bottom with the other and then bend a little it should naturally break at the woody end.
 You can cut it into 1 inch pieces or leave whole.

 Step 3: Put the asparagus into the boiling water and let it boil until it has just turned a brighter green.
 This took exactly one minute for me but it may vary if your spears are thicker.